jigyashu765/50-Days-50-Projects/README.md

 Expense Tracker
 Manage income and expenses in a list. 💰

-✅cWord Counter
+✅Word Counter
 Count words and characters in text. 📝

-QR Code Generator
+✅QR Code Generator
 Turn text or URLs into scannable QR codes. 📲

 Weather Dashboard